 Moreover, the proposed SEI message defines parameters to signal a cropping area onto which the decoded motion-constrained tile set hash is computed.
 This allows to check that a motion constrained tile set is properly decoded only within a cropped area of the motion-constrained tile set, for example to not take into account the pixels on the border of the motion-constrained tile set rectangular region of tiles when loop filters are activated at tile borders.

 Proposal

 In Clause D.2.1 and D.3.1 insert the following syntax modifications given in red font:

-General SEI message syntax
+D.2.1 General SEI message syntax